Wrap dress: Orientalism, Europe, and America

 During the Great Depression, house dresses called "Hooverettes" were popular which employed a wrap design.
-Wrap dresses were designed by Elsa Schiaparelli in the 1930s and by Claire McCardell in the 1940s, whose original 'popover' design became the basis for a variety of wrap-around dresses, which was made out of denim.
+Wrap dresses were designed by Elsa Schiaparelli in the 1930s and by Claire McCardell in the 1940s, whose original 'popover' design, which was made out of denim, became the basis for a variety of wrap-around dresses.
 Fashion designer Charles James also designed a wrap dress.

 In the early 1970s, Orientalism re-emerged as the West officially expressed eagerness towards the Far East.
 Oriental fashion, thus, re-surfaced in American fashion wear; American designers also showed these Oriental influences in their creation designs.
 The wrap-around lounging wear, which was inspired by the native Chinese dress, gained popularity among women during this period.

 Diane von Fürstenberg's wrap dress

 Although it is often claimed that Diane von Fürstenberg 'invented' what is known as the wrap dress in 1972/73, Richard Martin, a former curator of the Costume Institute at the Metropolitan Museum of Art, noted that the form of Fürstenberg's design had already been "deeply embedded into the American designer sportswear tradition," with her choice of elastic, synthetic fabrics distinguishing her work from earlier wrap dresses.
 Her design is actually a two-pieces dress where a wrap top is sewn to a skirt, similar to the making of the Chinese shenyi.